Wilyam390/Task_Manager/README.md

 For questions or issues:
 - Create an issue in the repository
 - Contact the development team
-- Check Azure DevOps backlog
+- Check GitHub Issues and Projects board

 ---